defconfurs/dc26-fur-scripts/README.md

 zero to 256 control the intensity of the pixel, otherwise the truth value will either set the pixel to full intensity, or switch it off.

+### `dcfurs.set_frame(fbuf)`
+Sets the entire frame buffer in a single call.
+The `fbuf` parameter should be an array exactly `dcfurs.nrows` in length, each elemnent of which describes one row of the matrix.
+If the row is an integer, it is interpreted as a bitmap that would be passed to `dcfurs.set_row()`, or if the row is a `bytearray` then it will be interpreted as an array of PWM intensity values.

 ### `dcfurs.has_pixel(row, col)`
 Checks if the pixel at the given row and colum exists in the LED matrix.
 Due to the shape of the badge, some of the pixels at the corners of the matrix and over the bridge of the